-PricewaterhouseCoopers, ABN 52 780 433 757 2 Riverside Quay, SOUTHBANK VIC 3006, GPO Box 1331, MELBOURNE VIC 3001 Telephone +61 3 8603 1000, Facsimile +61 3 8603 1999, www.pwc.com.au
+PricewaterhouseCoopers, ABN 52 780 433 757 2 Riverside Quay, SOUTHBANK VIC 3006, GPO Box 1331, MELBOURNE VIC 3001 T: 61 3 8603 1000, F: 61 3 8603 1999, www.pwc.com.au

-Liability limited by a scheme approved under Professional Standards Legislation
+Liability limited by a scheme approved under Professional Standards Legislation.

-The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) ABN 43 008 543 897 Annual report - 31 December 2017
+The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) ABN 43 008 543 897 Annual report - 31 December 2018

-Contents D
+Contents Page

-Financial statements Page
+Financial statements -

-Statement of comprehensive income ø
+Statement of comprehensive income 8

-Statement of financial position
+Statement of financial position 9

 Statement of changes in equity 10

-Statement of cash flows
+Statement of cash flows 11

-Notes to the financial statements 2 11
+Notes to the financial statements 12

-Directors' declaration 12
+Directors' declaration 22

-Independent auditor's report to the members 22
+Independent auditor's report to the members 23

-manager a report to the manuals 23

-These financial statements are the financial statements of The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) as an Individual entity.
+These financial statements are the financial statements of The Sir Robert Menzies Memorial Foundation Limited (A Company Limited by Guarantee) as an individual entity.
 The financial statements are presented in Australian currency.
-Its registered office and principal place of business is 210 Clarendon Street, East Melbourne, VIC 3002.
+Its registered office and principal place of business is The Commons, Level 4, 80 Market Street, South Melbourne, VIC 3205.

-The financial statements were authorised for issue by the directors on 23 February 2018.
-The directors have the power to amend and reissue the financial statements.
+The financial statements were authorised for issue by the directors on_____20 have the power to amend and reissue the financial statements.